polkadot-fellows/xcm-format/README.md

 XCM aims to abstract the typical message intentions across these systems and provide a basic framework for forward-compatible, extensible and practical communication datagrams facilitating typical interactions between disparate datasystems within the world of global consensus.

-Concepts from the IPFS project, particularly the idea of self-describing formats, are used throughout and two new self-describing formats are introduced for specifying assets (based around `MultiAsset`) and consensus-system locations (based around `MultiLocation`).
+Concepts from the IPFS project, particularly the idea of self-describing formats, are used throughout and two new self-describing formats are introduced for specifying assets (based around `Asset`) and consensus-system locations (based around `Location`).

 Polkadot has three main transport systems for passing messages between chains all of which will use this format: XCMP (sometimes known as HRMP) together with the two kinds of VMP: UMP and DMP.